Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 Beyond the Big Five: Unmasking Stroke’s Disguises

-While the FAST five are strong buddies, major health scares can sometimes toss you a wild pitch.
-Keep your eyes peeled for these extra health red flags:
+While the FAST five are strong buddies, major issues can still throw you a curveball.
+Keep your eyes peeled for these extra warning signs—they might just mean it’s time to act fast.

 Keep in mind, y’all, that symptoms can differ from person to person and they might not all show up.
 Even if you spot just a couple, don’t brush ‘em off.
 When we’re talkin’ about these warning signs, it’s always better to play it safe.
 Don’t be sorry later.